Logan Machine Company

 Logan Manufacturing Company was a US manufacturer of snowcats that ceased operation in 2000.
-LMC is both the tradename (brand name) and an acronym.
+LMC is both the tradename (brand name) and an initialism.

 The company's earliest history started with a prototype tracked snow vehicle built in 1948 by engineers Roy France and Emmett Devine, of the Utah Scientific Foundation at Utah State University in Logan, Utah.
 After building a few more prototypes, series production began in 1950 under the Frandee Sno-Shu brand.
 In 1961, Utah Scientific Foundation sold the snow vehicle business to the Thiokol Corporation, with the Frandee Sno-Shu name being retired in favor of the Thiokol brand on the company's products.
 Manufacturing moved out of a workshop on the Utah State University campus to a new facility in Logan.

 During the mid 1970s, Thiokol adopted a new strategy of divesting ancillary businesses in order to focus on its core rocket and missile operations, and the snow cat business division was earmarked for sale.

 In 1978, John DeLorean arranged to borrow $8.5 million from Lotus Cars founder Colin Chapman, paid through a holding company in Panama owned by the two men, called General Products Development Services Inc., and used it to acquire the Thiokol snowcat division.
 Following the sale, the business was reorganized as DeLorean Manufacturing Company, using the DMC brand on its products.
 Under DeLorean, DMC diversified into the production of airport tugs in the early 1980s, and also began contract manufacturing of metal components for home exercise machines.

-In the fall of 1982, several senior managers of DeLorean Manufacturing, with financing from Citibank, offered to buy the company off of John DeLorean for $19 million, but were rebuffed.
+In the fall of 1982, several senior managers of DeLorean Manufacturing, with financing from Citibank, offered to buy the company from John DeLorean for $19 million, but were rebuffed.

 After John DeLorean's more famous business, DeLorean Motor Company, collapsed in bankruptcy in late 1982, DeLorean Manufacturing was renamed Logan Manufacturing Company, doing business under the LMC brand, in an effort to distance it from DeLorean himself and his other troubles.